kaigaiijuch/website/README.md

 # Website

-This is the application for generating a static website for podcasts. it's currently used for [https://kaigaiiju.ch](https://kaigaiiju.ch).
+This is the application for generating a **static website** for podcasts, which means output HTML/assets and can be served by just a web server. it's currently used for [https://kaigaiiju.ch](https://kaigaiiju.ch).

-### with github workflow
+## Design Concept

+ * dependencies as little as possible

+Try to make fewer external libraries and use a more standard solution of Ruby/Rails which is a lot of maintenance. for instance, not necessary to use RSpec.

+ * Try to follow Rails way architecture

+more discussion can be found here [on wiki](https://github.com/kaigaiijuch/website/wiki)

+ * Use Database modeling with a DDD perspective

+use database constraints and modeling effectively, [ERD can be found here](docs/erd.pdf).

+ * (experimental) CQRS

+Write operation and Read Operation have different requirements, try not to mix it up.

+## Deployment pipeline with Github Action

 if the latest commit message contains [RELEASE_TRRIGER_MESSAGE](https://github.com/kaigaiijuch/website/settings/variables/actions/RELEASE_TRRIGER_MESSAGE) then it will trigger the release workflow to build the website via [kaigaiijuch/release](https://github.com/kaigaiijuch/release/actions)